forkiesassds/Supernova/README.md

-MCGalaxy is a fully featured and customisable **ClassiCube Server Software** based on MCForge/MCLawl.
+Supernova is a fully featured and customisable **ClassiCube Server Software** based on MCForge/MCLawl.

 **Setup**
 -----------------
-Download the latest MCGalaxy release [from here](https://github.com/UnknownShadow200/MCGalaxy/releases)
+Download the latest Supernova release [from here](https://github.com/forkiesassds/Supernova/releases)
 * Windows: You need to install .NET framework 4.0.
 Windows 8/10 already have this included.
 * Linux/macOS: You need to install the [Mono framework](https://www.mono-project.com).

-Run **MCGalaxy.exe** for a graphical interface, or run **MCGalaxyCLI.exe** for command line only.
+Run **Supernova.exe** for a graphical interface, or run **SupernovaCLI.exe** for command line only.

 Joining your server
 -----------------
-Run MCGalaxy.exe or MCGalaxyCLI.exe firstly.
+Run Supernova.exe or SupernovaCLI.exe firstly.
 You'll see something like:
 ![opt3](https://user-images.githubusercontent.com/6509348/60258728-0e05bd00-9919-11e9-9ae8-f1262719cd50.png)

 If you are signed in to classicube.net, you can copy this URL straight into your web browser and start playing.